23likenny/CIC-Challenge-2025-Kenny-Li-University-of-Michigan-Submission/README.md

 1. The choropleth map does not support the District of Columbia (D.C.).
 2. Montana (MT), North Dakota (ND), Nevada (NV), and Texas (TX) generally only meet in odd-numbered years, explaining why these states may have no bills in 2020, 2022, 2024 and an influx of bills the following year.

+If you are a researcher looking to conduct more in-depth analysis of the contents of COVID state bills, I would suggest to use the "Actual bills and descriptions" file.

 Thanks to the Ballotpedia team, BillTrack50 team, and MapChart for making this data possible.
 Also thanks to the developers of the python packages "requests", "openpyxl", and "plotly".